mirhampt/demetrius/docs/source/introduction.rst

 ensure that each content item and its version history remains consistent.

-The Archivist API requires that all content items submitted for storage have an assigned ContentClass and must pass the Validator for that ContentClass.
+The Archivist API requires that all content items submitted for storage have an assigned ItemType and must pass the Validator for that ItemType.

 Indexers, The Researcher, and the Catalogue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~